 /etc/opt/SUNWconn/atm/aarconfig file.
 If no a entries appear, any host can connect to the server.
 If any a entries exist, only those hosts whose addresses match those specified will be allowed to connect.
 Although the a entry requires a complete ATM address, you can reference multiple addresses in a single entry using the provided wildcards.
-See "Using Variables in the /etc/opt/SUNWconn/atm/aarconfig File" on page 33 for more information about this feature.
+See "Editing the /etc/opt/SUNWconn/atm/atmconfig File" on page 26 for more information about this feature.